GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 For each layer in QGIS, there is a styling panel where you can change the symbology, colour and label for the features in that layer.
 There are two ways to open the layer styling options in QGIS:

 1. Right click on the layer you wish to style and select `properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `symbology` tab.
 2. Open the layer styling panel by enabling it under `View`>`Panels`>`Styling Panel`.
-Usually, the panel will appear on the right side of map canvas.
+Usually, the panel will appear on the right side of the map canvas.

 On the left of the styling panel you can choose the different tabs to access different styling options.